 In June of 2003, a group of labour and private sector leaders got together to provide a forum where they could tackle common issues and present a united voice to speak to government about those issues.
-Twenty years later, FilmOntario is still going strong and this is thanks to all of you, our members.
+Twenty years (and a little bit) later, FilmOntario is still going strong and this is thanks to all of you, our members.